About | Melksham Town Council

 The role of Melksham Town Council is to strengthen the sense of community within Melksham, create and promote inclusivity, improve the quality of life for all Melksham residents and help every individual to fulfil and exceed in their aspirations.

-Melksham Town Council is made up of fifteen Councillors who represent the three Wards - North, Central and South Melksham.
-The Town Council has a Leader and a Deputy Leader.
+Melksham Town Council is made up of fifteen Councillors who represent the four Wards - North, Forest, South and East Melksham.
 The work of the Council is delivered by a Council Team led by the Town Clerk who is supported by an Assistant.
 The Council Team is organised into a Town Hall team of Officers, an Amenities Team and an Assembly Hall Team.

 Melksham Town Council is based in the Town Hall which is conveniently located in the centre of Melksham.
 The Town Hall is used for council meetings.